 1. No matter how bad things might be at the moment, “The Lord is come”, i.e. God is with us.

-2. The Savior, not any king or ruler or bully, is in charge of the world.
+2. The Savior, not any king or ruler or bully is in charge, is in charge of the world.
 (Who is the savior?
 Jesus is!)

 3. Given that, we don’t have to get upset in our sorrows or caught up in all the bad stuff that happens.